rwijtvliet/polygonation_bak/README.md

 Small scipt to divide the convex hull around a set of points up into polygons.

 Done by identifying the removable edges, and then removing one of them by some selection criterion.
-Rinse-repeat until no further walls can be removed.
+Rinse-repeat until no further edges can be removed.

 Not optimized or anything.
-For example, all candidiates are recalculated after removing a wall, and the Delaunay grid is calculated several times.
+For example, all candidiates are recalculated after removing an edge.

 Sample use, finding a set of convex polygons:
 ```python